Recover Files after Partition Formatting

 Formatting is essential to heighten a drive’s performance.
 Here are some simple tips on formatting so that 100% recovery is possible with data loss:

 • While formatting a portable drive such as an SD card or external hard drive, use the exFAT file system.
 This file system is compatible with multiple operating systems.
-As a result, you can avoid formatting the drive for compatibility reasons.choose drive file system type
+As a result, you can avoid formatting the drive for compatibility reasons.Choose file system type for the drive

 • If formatting the drive is a must, opt for quick formatting rather than complete formatting.
-A full format results in a complete reorganization of file sectors (with the new file system) in the drive.
+As explained in more detail here, a full format results in a complete reorganization of file sectors (with the new file system) in the drive.
 However, in a quick format, even if data is lost, it is recoverable.
-Another reason to not go for the full format is that this increases the chances of the hard disk deteriorating or wearing out, resulting in bad sectors.quick formatting rather than complete formatting
+Another reason to not go for the full format is that this increases the chances of the hard disk deteriorating or wearing out, resulting in bad sectors.
+Quick format instead of full format

 Post a full format, as the deleted files are deleted from the drive permanently, data cannot be retrieved.

-1. Download and launch the app from Microsoft Store.
+1. Download and launch WFR from the Microsoft Store.

 2. Type Windows File Recovery in the search box, and then select Windows File Recovery.